Brexit and house prices: the property survival guide

 House prices rising more slowly is good news is you’re a first-time buyer, and if you’re buying and selling in the same market you won’t be negatively affected either.

 This means that if you’re buying or selling, it may take you longer to complete your transaction and agree to a price you’re happy with than before the referendum but you have time to be selective and think about your decisions carefully as when the housing market was moving more slowly.

 Brexit and mortgages

 As the property market has slowed and there have been fewer mortgages taken out, lenders are competing even harder for customers for both purchases and remortgaging.
 This means that plenty of good mortgage deals are available and lenders are keen to lend so are being flexible.
 However, the latest figures from the Bank of England showed that the number of mortgages approved for house purchases went up by 4.4% in January compared to December and is at its highest level since February 2016, which could be a sign that the market is picking up again.

 David Hollingworth from mortgage broker London & Country Mortgages said Brexit hasn’t had a negative impact on the mortgage market for borrowers: "The Bank of England base rate fell to 0.25% after the referendum but is now only up to 0.75% so interest rates are still historically low.
 The direction of the base rate is hard to predict and could go either way at the moment.
 Nonetheless the mortgage market remains extremely competitive and mortgage rates offer borrowers the chance to lock their mortgage down with extremely low fixed rates.”

 You can get two-year fixed-rate residential mortgages at around 1.5% and there are lots of five-year deals under 2%, with the very lowest rates below 1.5%.
-The market has also become more competitive if you want to borrow a higher proportion of the property’s value and more lenders are supporting the Help to Buy scheme, which will now only offer equity loans to first-time buyers but was extended to 2023 after the autumn budget.
+The market has also become more competitive if you want to borrow a higher proportion of the property’s value and more lenders are supporting the Help to Buy scheme.
+This was extended to 2023 after the autumn budget but will only offer equity loans to first-time buyers from 2021.

 Brexit and home improvement costs